otomic-agents/Software-Development-Kit/README.md

 -   `privateKey: string` - The private key to sign with.
 -   `network: string` - The network to use.
 -   `rpc: string | undefined` - The RPC endpoint.
--   `uuid?: string` - (optional) The UUID for sending transfer out in solana network, will automatically generate if not provided.

 **Returns:**